Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The company's Internal supervisory unit has several crucial functions in the company's organizational structure, including:

-- Asset protection-SPI plays a role in protecting the company's assets from various forms of misuse, theft, or damage through the implementation of effective control systems.
+- Asset Protection – SPI plays a role in protecting the company’s assets from various forms of misuse, theft, or damage through the implementation of effective control systems.

-- SPI vs Audit Internal
+- SPI vs Internal Audit

 - SPI is the overall control system and process implemented in the organization, while Internal Audit is the function that evaluates the effectiveness of SPI.